splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 Dependent on whether you want to store HEC token as a kubernetes secret create `values.yaml` file.
 If you wish to provide HEC token value in plaintext configure it as in example below:

+The HEC token can be configured either as a plane text or as a secret.

+As Plaintext Configuration:

 ```yaml
 --8<---- "docs/resources/k8s/values_basic.yaml"
 ```

-Otherwise, if you want to provide HEC token as a kubernetes secret do not provide `hec_token` field  in `values.yaml`:
+As Secret Configuration:

 ```yaml
 --8<---- "docs/resources/k8s/values_basic_no_token.yaml"
 ```